 About universal credit

-Universal credit is a new working age benefit being brought in by the Department for Work & Pensions which will eventually take the place of the income-based (means tested) parts of jobseeker’s allowance and employment and support allowance.
+Universal credit is a working-age benefit taking the place of the income-based (means tested) parts of jobseeker’s allowance and employment and support allowance.
 It will also replace income support, housing benefit and the child and working tax credits.
 You can find out more about universal credit by using the links on this page.

 There are some things about universal credit that differ from other benefits.

 Universal credit claims need to be made using the internet, but Jobcentre Plus has said that if someone can't do this then they may be able to offer help.
 You should get in touch with your job centre first, but there are other places where you might be able to get help or be able to use a computer to make a claim.
 When you make a claim you may find that you're asked to take information into the job centre to support it.
 It's really important that you do supply everything you need to support your claim, because if you don’t your claim may be delayed, or you could lose money.
 Reporting all changes will need to be done online soon as well.

 Our 'Computer skills for all' guidance lists places where you might find help to get online.
 It's available to download from the related documents section of this page.